-For more information about the AUCS or tickets for orchestra concerts, contact the NSU Fine Arts Office at 605-626-2497.
+For information about tickets for orchestra concerts, contact the NSU Fine Arts Office at 605-626-2497.

 Christopher Stanichar has been AUCS music director and conductor since 2018.
 He is an assistant professor at Northern State University and an active professional conductor throughout the Midwest, also serving as music director of the Worthington Area Symphony Orchestra in Southwest Minnesota since 2010.
 He is the former music director of several prestigious ensembles throughout the United States, including the Northwest Iowa Symphony Orchestra, South Dakota Symphony Youth Orchestra, Orchestra Omaha, and Seven Hills Sinfonietta (Cincinnati).

 NEW ORCHESTRA MEMBERS